kccc23/muscleup/journals/Kaining-Chen.md

 * Mock up
 * Logs component

+## May 15, 2023

+Today, I worked on:

+* Project files
+* Docker-compose.yml
+* Mongo

+Sonny drove for the day and we added Mongo database to the project, we were looking through the skeleton of the profile file, trying to get ready to start coding.

+## May 12, 2023

+* Create issues

+Sonny drove for the day to create the rest of the issues.
+By now, we have all the planning work done.
+We are ready to jump start the project.
+I also explored on Figma to design mock up.

+I learned that Figma is a very professional web app mock up design place.
+It's very user friendly, even for an absolute beginner.

+## May 11, 2023

+Today, I worked on:

+* Create issues

+I drove for the day and we created some basic issues on Gitlab.
+We created issues for log in, sign up and log out, and our MVP - the dashboard.
+We tried to be as detail as we could, to include functionality details, wireframes and technical problam solving planning.

+I found pre planning help us gather ideas and thoughts and even research before we implement to create our app.

 ## May 10, 2023

 Today, I worked on:

 * Api endpoints

 We worked on creating api endpoints.
-We defined the backend endpoint path, the request and response Json body with fields for our accounts, trainee profiles, meal/exercise logs, and trainers as stretch goals.
+Yosef drove for the day and we defined the backend endpoint path, the request and response Json body with fields for our accounts, trainee profiles, meal/exercise logs, and trainers as stretch goals.

 I learned that building an app could be complicated.
+Just to figure out a way to figure out the logic and organize the different parts and how they interact with each other of the app is not an easy task.

 ## May 9, 2023